Georges Laraque: Business and sports events

 Laraque became a vegan in 2009 to protest animal abuse by the meat industry.
 He is an investor in two raw vegan restaurants called Crudessence. and part-owner of the Delicieux Cafe Veg Fusion restaurant.

-On May 21, 2010, Laraque squared off with world welterweight mixed martial arts (MMA) champion Georges St-Pierre for three rounds of grappling for takedowns on TSN TV show Off The Record.
+On May 21, 2010, Laraque squared off with world welterweight mixed martial arts (MMA) champion Georges St-Pierre for three rounds of grappling for takedowns on the TSN TV show Off The Record.
 Laraque did not score any takedowns.
-The same year, Laraque appeared in Season 2 of CBC's Battle of the Blades with partner Anabelle Langlois.
+The same year, Laraque competed in Season 2 of the CBC Television show Battle of the Blades, a figure skating competition which pairs hockey players with figure skaters.
+He was paired with Canadian Champion and Four Continents champion, Olympic skater Anabelle Langlois.
+Laraque commented on the difficulty of the sport and the dedication it orders: "She was wonderful and really, really patient with me.
+That experience made me fall in love with this sport.
+Today, I still practice it and I am convinced that figure skating is much harder physically and mentally than hockey.
+I fought hundreds of times in the NHL and never required any stitches on my face.
+Well, during that show, I got my first 12-stitch gash."
+They performed to Seal's "Kiss from a Rose", earning 17 points from the judges but being the second pair eliminated.

 In 2011, Laraque took part in the CBC's Canada Reads literary competition.
 He was the celebrity defender for author Angie Abdou's The Bone Cage.

 Laraque appeared in the 2011 film Goon as an enforcer for the fictional Albany Patriots.

 On November 8, 2011, Laraque published an autobiography entitled Georges Laraque: The Story of the NHL's Unlikeliest Tough Guy.

 On July 9, 2012, Perry Boskus, president of a Florida-based company that produced synthetic ice sheets that Laraque sold in Canada, issued a press release accusing the player of fraud.
 One day later, Boskus retracted these allegations.

 The Canadian Hockey League Players' Association named Laraque its first executive director on August 21, 2012.

 On November 17, 2014, Laraque challenged Quebec women's cycling champion Lex Albrecht to a bike race up Mount Royal.
 Laraque required medical attention following the race, which he lost to Albrecht.

 On October 15, 2016, Laraque co-founded Mentorum (www.mentorum.co), a health and fitness company, with Jason Frohlich.

 On November 10, 2020, Laraque stated that a deal to fight Mike Tyson for charity was 75% done.
 Tyson first had a fight scheduled for November 28th 2020, against Roy Jones Jr.

+Laraque hosts a broadcast spot on CKLX-FM-run BPM Sports with radio veteran Stéphane Gonzalez sponsored by Rootz Ltd brand Wildz Sports.

 Laraque now owns a series of health and fitness related businesses, including Rise Kombucha and his own vegan restaurant in Montreal.